Dienstag, April 7, 2026

 The online software as a pragmatic middle ground

-The requirement was clear: no software review in the actual sense.
-That fits, because the conclusion on the Go60 does not need an extensive configurator excursus.
-Still, one point belongs here because it feeds directly into the overall assessment.
+The requirement was clear: no detailed software discussion.
+That fits well, because the conclusion about the Go60 does not need an extensive configurator deep dive.
+Still, one aspect deserves mention, as it directly impacts the overall evaluation.

-MoErgo documents that the Go60 is based on open-source ZMK and that the easiest customization happens via the web-based MoErgo Layout Editor.
-This combination is interesting.
-On the one hand, a technically serious foundation exists in ZMK; on the other hand, the web editor significantly lowers the barrier to entry.
-This means the Go60 becomes neither a nerd fortress nor a closed black box.
-That is a remarkably sensible balance.
+MoErgo documents that the Go60 is based on open-source ZMK and that the easiest way to customize it is via the web-based MoErgo Layout Editor.
+This combination is particularly interesting.
+On one hand, ZMK provides a technically robust and credible foundation; on the other, the web editor significantly lowers the barrier to entry.
+As a result, the Go60 becomes neither a niche enthusiast’s fortress nor a closed black box.
+That balance is remarkably well judged.

-The fact that the editor is web-based can be judged in different ways.
-Positively, the entry barrier is low: no major installation ritual, no locally collecting dust as specialized software, no unnecessary platform hurdle in everyday life.
-At the same time, a certain online dependency naturally emerges, which not everyone will greet enthusiastically.
-In the overall picture, however, this aspect still tends to land on the positive side.
-Above all because the operation, according to available information and the documented structure, remains very accessible.
-A complex device may be complex on the inside.
-It simply should not behave that way.
-The Go60 handles that discipline pleasingly well.
+The fact that the editor is web-based can be interpreted in different ways.
+On the positive side, it offers a low entry threshold: no lengthy installation process, no locally installed software gathering dust, and no unnecessary platform hurdles in everyday use.
+At the same time, it naturally introduces a certain degree of online dependency, which not everyone will welcome enthusiastically.
+In the overall picture, however, this aspect leans more toward the positive.
+Above all because, based on available information and documented structure, the usability remains highly accessible.
+A complex device may be complex internally—it simply should not behave that way.
+This is exactly where the Go60 performs surprisingly well.

-The real achievement does not lie in a spectacular feature, but in reducing friction.
-Anyone changing layouts, experimenting, or creating profiles does not want to feel as though a distance-learning course in firmware studies must begin every time.
-Good tools disappear behind their task.
-Here too, Sullivan fits again: form follows function.
-Not the other way around.
+The real achievement here does not lie in any spectacular feature, but in the reduction of friction.
+Anyone modifying layouts, experimenting, or creating profiles does not want to feel as though they are enrolling in a crash course on firmware every time.
+Good tools fade into the background behind their purpose.
+Once again, Sullivan’s principle applies: form follows function, not the other way around.

 Price, origin, and that reality marketing texts like to hide behind the houseplant

-A strong product may be expensive.
+A strong product is allowed to be expensive.
 An expensive product must be strong.
-That difference matters.
-The Go60 sits in the premium segment, which is hardly surprising given the split design, low-profile platform, dual trackpads, wireless function, hot-swap, POM keycaps, travel case, and modular accessory system.
-Cheap, however, it is not.
-Even pricing that is understandable in terms of content remains a price.
-That is exactly why this point needs to be named clearly.
+That distinction matters.
+The Go60 clearly sits in the premium segment, which is hardly surprising given its split design, low-profile platform, dual trackpads, wireless capability, hot-swap support, POM keycaps, travel case, and modular accessory system.
+That said, it is not inexpensive.
+Even a well-justified price remains a price—and that is exactly why it deserves to be clearly addressed.

-A second neutral point concerns the origin.
-According to the FAQ, MoErgo is the trade brand of Innaworks Development Limited, a New Zealand company.
-The New Zealand company headquarters is also explicitly mentioned in the shipping policy.
-Technically, this is not a flaw; organizationally, however, it remains a relevant aspect for buyers in Europe.
-Topics such as import VAT, customs handling, or shipping times deserve attention before purchase.
-This is not a reason not to buy, but definitely a point for clean expectation management.
-Anyone buying premium does not want to be surprised by administrative reality in the end.
+According to the FAQ, MoErgo is the trading name of Innaworks Development Limited, a company based in New Zealand.
+This is also explicitly stated in their shipping policy.
+Technically, this is not a drawback, but organizationally it remains relevant for buyers in Europe.
+Topics such as import VAT, customs handling, and shipping times should be considered before purchasing.
+This is not a dealbreaker, but it is certainly something that requires clear expectations.

 The charging port and the small gap in an otherwise very closed system